orange303-afk/SampleDicer/README.md

 Sample Dicer is free for noncommercial use under the [PolyForm Noncommercial License 1.0.0](LICENSE).
 Commercial use, commercial development, and use in revenue-generating products or services require a separate paid license.
-Contact Ilya Orange through [Facebook](https://www.facebook.com/orange303/), [X](https://x.com/ilyaorangee), or [Telegram](https://t.me/orange303).
+Contact Ilya Orange via [Facebook](https://www.facebook.com/orange303/), [X](https://x.com/ilyaorangee), or [Telegram](https://t.me/orange303).